 - Introduction: Describe the project technology background, problem being solved in terms of unmet need, innovation (disruptive-transformational-incremental improvement over state-of-the-art), rationale and overall approach based on current Technology Readiness Level (TRL), and expected TRL at project completion.

 - Technical Strategy: For each project milestone, describe the technical approach, the expected outcome(s) and specific deliverable(s).
 Include limitations and alternative approaches.
 The timeline for completion must be stated.
 The entire project period must not exceed 18 months.

-- Commercialization and Economic Impact: Give a realistic plan to develop your technology and commercialize your product.
+- Commercialization and Economic Impact: Describe the value proposition and addressable market of your technology.
 Characterize the potential economic impact on the economy of Utah if your technology is eventually marketed.
 This may include licensing revenue, job creation and product sales.
 The impact may also register on secondary markets, personnel benefits or other economic factors.
 Consider describing the anticipated time and challenges to bringing the technology to market.
 Indicate if resources, such as manufacturing or supplies, are able to be sourced within Utah.
 USTAR understands that the product concept and potential economic impact will be speculative at this early stage of development.

 - Cited references are public domain articles and scientific literature.
 These are not counted in the page limit.

 - Graphs and Tables are best embedded in the text and count toward the page limit.
 The font may be 10 pt or larger.
 Supplemental material, such as patents, presentations, etc., counts toward the page limit.